silviaparadag/web-design-html-scss/README.md

 ![Adalab](https://beta.adalab.es/resources/images/adalab-logo-155x61-bg-white.png)

-# Module 1 | Promo T: Individual evaluation exercise
+# Module 1 | Promo T: individual evaluation exercise

 In the first module of the bootcamp we had to create a website following the design and indications provided by the Product Owner.

+&nbsp;
 ## Tools ⚒️

 - HTML, CSS, Saas